billbillington/multiparterb/README.md

 * The `contact.multipart` template should not have a format in its name.
 Adding a format would make it unavailable to be rendered in different formats;

-* The order of the parts matter.
-It is important for e-mail clients that you call `format.text` before you call `format.html`;

 * you can normally use ERb inside the template.